-All cats must be in an appropriate cat carrier.
+All cats must be presented in an appropriate cat carrier.

 All pets must be up to date on any required bloodwork and testing required for medication refills.
 All refill requests should be made at least 7 days in advance to ensure we will have the medication on hand and ready to go when you need it.

-DeWitt Animal Hospital does not authorize prescription requests from third-party online pharmacies (i.e. Chewy, 1-800-Pet-Meds, etc.).
+As of March 1st, 2020 DeWitt Animal Hospital no longer authorizes prescription requests from third-party online pharmacies (i.e. Chewy, 1-800-Pet-Meds, etc.).
 We apologize for the inconvenience this may cause, but with the increase of fraudulent medications on the market, the safety of your pets is our priority.

 We also understand that some of our clients may still want to take the risk and order from a third-party online pharmacy.
-In those cases, we will write out a physical prescription for you to pick-up during business hours.
-You can then submit it to the pharmacy of your choice.
+For those clients, we will write out a physical prescription, and you will need to pick it up during business hours and submit it to the pharmacy of your choice.